StreetScout

 Where is Upper Burnie?

-Upper Burnie is a suburb of Tasmania, Australia.
+Upper Burnie is a suburb of Tasmania, Australia, in the Burnie local government area.

 What is the population of Upper Burnie?